phillipclapham/neuroweaver/GCF.md

 # Generative Cognition Framework (GCF)
 *Companion to Neuroweaver v0.1.3-emergence*

-In the landscape of human cognition lies a profound discovery - not just another way of thinking, but a fundamentally different cognitive architecture that represents an evolutionary leap in human information processing and problem-solving capability.
+In the landscape of human cognition lies a **potentially interesting** discovery - not just another way of thinking, but a fundamentally different cognitive architecture that represents an evolutionary **step** in human information processing and problem-solving capability.

 ## Table of Contents